-- Using a scaled site plan mark out the greywater application area taking into consideration the required setback distances.
-See section 4.3: Setbacks. - Calculate the area of land available for greywater application.

-Calculate the area of land needed to absorb the greywater generated.
+- 1. Calculate the land application area available the area of land available for greywater irrigation after allowance for setbacks and paved areas. - Using a scaled site plan mark out the greywater application area taking into consideration the required setback distances.
+See section 4.3: Setbacks. - Calculate the area of land available for greywater application. - 2.
+Calculate the Greywater generated (G Volume) the amount of greywater generated by the household (see section 3). - Calculate the land application on area needed (A needed) the area of land needed to absorb all of the greywater generated. - Calculate the area of land needed to absorb the greywater generated.
 The Design Irrigation Rate (DIR) measures the ability of a soil to transmit water.
 In the calculations, use a DIR value from Table 7 (below) taken from AS1547.

+Greywater volume Per week Litres/week ÷ Design irrigation Rate (DIR) mm/week = Area needed (m2) Litres/week ÷ mm/week = m 2